opendatabio/opendatabio/resources/docs/en/Data-Access-Objects.md

 There are three possible **access levels** for a user:
     * `Registered User` (the lowest level) - have very few permissions
     * `Full User` - may be assigned as collaborators to Projects and Datasets;
-    * `SuperAdmin` (the highest level). - superadmins have have access to all objects, regardless of project or dataset configuration.
+    * `SuperAdmin` (the highest level). - superadmins have have access to all objects, regardless of project or dataset configuration and is the system administrator.

 ![](https://github.com/opendatabio/datamodel/blob/master/user_model.png)